microsoft/vscode-webview-ui-toolkit/docs/getting-started.md

 2. Install and set up the toolkit
 3. Set up message passing between the extension and webview

-_If you get stuck at any point, a completed sample extension based on this guide can be found [here](https://github.com/microsoft/vscode-webview-ui-toolkit-samples/tree/main/hello-world)._
+_If you get stuck at any point, a completed sample extension based on this guide (and with extensive documentation comments) can be found [here](https://github.com/microsoft/vscode-webview-ui-toolkit-samples/tree/main/hello-world)._

 ## Part 1: Create a webview-based extension